DasWeltall/qomium/README.md

 - Enter your search query.
 - Select the category (web, images, videos, news, etc.).
-- Qomium fetches results from multiple sources using SearxNG.
+- Qomium fetches results from multiple sources using SearXNG.
 - (Optional) Enable AI summary for a quick overview of the results.

 ## Technologies Used